openwashdata/fecalcanuga/README.md

 ### containment

-The dataset `containment` contains data about … It has 41 observations and 10 variables
+The dataset `containment` contains data about the technical data (containment size, volume, fecal sludge depth, etc.) for each non-sewered sanitation system containment that was sampled as a part of this field work.
+It has 41 observations and 10 variables

 ``` r
 containment |>